KevinChen2211/cosc2299_sept_2023_team_final/README.md

 ## Frontend
 - cd into frontend/
 - Install dependencies "npm install"
-- Run the app with "npm run dev"
+- Run the app with "npm start"